open-contracting-extensions/eforms/docs/mapping.md

 This field maps to the same `Classification` objects as created for BT-26(a)-Lot.

-<a href="operations.md#get-the-item-for-a-procurementprojectlot">Get the item for the ProcurementProjectLot</a>.
+[Get the item for the ProcurementProjectLot](operations.md#get-the-item-for-a-procurementprojectlot).
 For each `cac:AdditionalCommodityClassification/cbc:ItemClassificationCode`, add or update a corresponding `Classification` object in the item's `.additionalClassifications` array and map to the classification's `.id`.

 ```xml
 <cac:AdditionalCommodityClassification>